WEIRDLabUW/sgft/README.md

 ## License

-This project is derviedf from TD-MPC2, which is licensed under the MIT License - see the `LICENSE` file for details.
+This project is dervied from TD-MPC2, which is licensed under the MIT License - see the `LICENSE` file for details.
 Note that the repository relies on third-party code, which is subject to their respective licenses.